rekalogika/rekapager/README.md

 to the user, but meaningful to the application.

 It also easily allows us to keep the pagination job separate from the filtering and sorting logic.
-The library does not require a specific way to filter or sort your data.
+The library does not require you to use a specific way to filter or sort your data.

 ### Queries